haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

     * _type.to.colours_ name of csv file found in _resource_ folder that contains the cell type to colour mapping.
 To generate colour key compatibly with the single cell analysis bundle check the interactive tool _color\_management.html_

 ### fdg_animation_write_input
-  - this pipeline is used for the fist step in creating an animated force direct graph.
+* this pipeline is used for the fist step in creating an animated force direct graph.
-  - the pipeline name is write_input.sh
+* the pipeline name is _write\_input.sh_
-  - this saves important material to be used in the animation creation (a legend figure, a csv file mapping cell types to colours, PCA data and the shared nearest neighbour graph in sparse matrix format)
+* this processes and saves material to be used in the animation creation (a legend figure, a csv file mapping cell types to colours, PCA data and the shared nearest neighbour graph in sparse matrix format)
-  - this pipeline does not take external arguments
+* this pipeline does not take external arguments
-  - the entire workflow for animation creation continues with the tools in the folder force_abstract_graph_2Danimation.
-It is recomended to run this in a supervised way (on a personal computer not on a server).
-Inside this folder there must be an empty folder called input.
-This where the material created by write_input.sh must be transfered.
-Then start make_fdg_animation.py.
-Inside this script there is the line "subprocess.call(["Rscript", "make_plots.R"], shell = True)".
-This might fail on different platform.
-The solution in this case is run the script make_plots.R independently then carry on with make_fdg_animation.py from where you left.
+* the entire workflow for animation creation continues with the tools in the folder _force\_abstract\_graph\_2Danimation_.
+It is recomended to run this in a interactive environment (on a personal computer not on a server).
+Inside this folder there must be an empty folder called _input_.
+This is where the material created by _write\_input.sh_ must be transfered.
+Then start _make\_fdg\_animation.py_.
+Inside this script there is the line `subprocess.call(["Rscript", "make_plots.R"], shell = True)`.
+This might fail on some platforms.
+The solution in this case is run the script _make\_plots.R_ independently then carry on with _make\_fdg\_animation.py_ from where you left
-  - the tools in force_abstract_graph_2Danimation need installation of an in-house modified version of fa2 package.
-The modified version can be found at force_abstract_graph_2Danimation/iterative_fa2/.
-To install this go to force_abstract_graph_2Danimation/iterative_fa2/ and run "python3.6 setup.py install" (change according to your python version)
+* the tools in _force\_abstract\_graph\_2Danimation_ need installation of an in-house modified version of _fa2_ package.
+The modified version can be found at _force\_abstract\_graph\_2Danimation/iterative\_fa2/_.
+To install this go to _force\_abstract\_graph\_2Danimation/iterative\_fa2/_ and run `python3.6 setup.py install` (change according to your python version)
-  - you must also have open computer vision python package opencv2 pre-installed.
+* you must also have open computer vision python package _opencv2_ pre-installed.
 Check the online documentation on how to install this on your platform
-  - the write_input.sh has only 2 arguments:
+* the _write\_input.sh_ has only 2 arguments:
-    - seurat.addr file name of the RDS object containing the input data as a seurat object.
-Must include only the file name not the path because the assumption is that data files are kept in the data folder.
+    * _seurat.addr_ file name of the RDS object containing the input data as a seurat object.
+Must include only the file name not the path because the assumption is that data files are kept in _data_ folder.
-    - cell.type.to.colour name of csv file found in the resource folder that contains the cell type to colour mapping.
-To generate colour key compatibly with the single cell analysis bundle check the interactive tool color_management.html
+    * _cell.type.to.colour_ name of csv file found in the resource folder that contains the cell type to colour mapping.
+To generate colour key compatibly with the single cell analysis bundle check the interactive tool _color\_management.html_

 ### train_classifier.sh
   - used for training cell type classifiers